stonepros/stone/doc/install/get-packages.rst

 For specific packages, you may retrieve them by downloading the release package by name.
-Our development process generates a new release of Ceph every 3-4 weeks.
+Our development process generates a new release of Stone every 3-4 weeks.
 These packages are faster-moving than the major releases.
 Development packages have new features integrated quickly, while still undergoing several weeks of QA prior to release.

 The repository package installs the repository details on your local system for use with ``yum``.
-Replace ``{distro}`` with your Linux distribution, and ``{release}`` with the specific release of Ceph
+Replace ``{distro}`` with your Linux distribution, and ``{release}`` with the specific release of Stone

 .. prompt:: bash $